Unlocking History

 “By an act of Congress, approved (in) 1853, the Postmaster General was authorized to make such arrangements as he might deem advisable to insure, as far as possible, the delivery of letters sent by mail from the Atlantic states to California and Oregon to the individuals to whom they may be directed,” reported the Sacramento Daily Union, May 26, 1856.

-“And we are gratified to learn from the subjoined circular that the purpose thus held in view is about to be accomplished in what appears to us to be a safe, prompt, judicious and responsible manner,” the paper reported.
+“And we are gratified to learn (this) is about to be accomplished in what appears to us to be a safe, prompt, judicious and responsible manner,” the paper reported.

 Thompson answers the call for help

-When his adopted country pleaded with the public to help get mail across the Sierra, Thompson answered.
+When his adopted country pleaded with the public to help carry mail across the Sierra, Thompson answered.

 California was a new state and the Utah Territory included what we know today as Nevada.
-Many settling in the western part of the territory wanted the vast territory to be split, claiming Salt Lake City was too far away to truly represent those farther west.
-Living so far west of Salt Lake City came with its own share of challenges.
+Many settling in the western area wanted the Utah Territory to be split, claiming Salt Lake City was too far away to truly represent those living on the coast.
+Being so far west of Salt Lake City came with its own share of challenges.

 “To expect that every mail will be delivered in scheduled time … at all seasons of the year, would be unreasonable.
 It might be considered almost a miracle if it were so delivered.
 These remarks will apply to any Overland mail line which is run for such a long distance over a new and unsettled country,” reported the Sacramento Daily Union, Dec.
 17, 1858.